sheldonucr/ee260_lab/lab4/README.md

-The detail can be found [this slides](https://cseweb.ucsd.edu/classes/wi08/cse141L/Slides/verilog_deux.pdf)
+The detail methodology and GCD RTL can be found [this slides](https://cseweb.ucsd.edu/classes/wi08/cse141L/Slides/verilog_deux.pdf)

 Total system block is look like below.